Auriel3003/helios/src/content/blog/Open-Source-and-IoT.md

 Moreover, open-source platforms encourage collaboration among developers, which has led to the development of a vast community of developers who contribute to the growth of IoT technology.
 This collaboration has driven innovation in IoT technology, allowing developers to push the boundaries of what is possible.

-In summary, open-source platforms have played a critical role in the growth and development of IoT technology and applications.
-They have made it easier for individuals and businesses to access and develop IoT solutions, encouraged collaboration and innovation among developers, and paved the way for a new era of technology and applications

 ## Impact of Open-Source Platforms on IoT Technology :

 Open-source platforms such as Raspberry Pi, Arduino, NodeMCUs, and Jetson Nano have had a significant impact on IoT technology in several ways, including: